 How Contraception Choices advice should be used

-The Contraception Choices website makes suggestions for contraception methods, based on preferences that women enter online.
-These suggestions are not treatment recommendations - for most methods, women will need to get advice from a doctor or nurse who will check things like medical history, family history, and blood pressure, height, and weight before prescribing the contraception.
+The Contraception Choices website makes suggestions for contraception methods, based on preferences entered online.
+These suggestions are not treatment recommendations - for most methods, you will need to get advice from a doctor or nurse who will check things like medical history, family history, medications, blood pressure, height and weight before prescribing a method.

 Contraception advice and guidelines

-We would like to thank all of the young women who have advised the team on the Contraception Choices website design and content, and women who agreed to be filmed for the videos.
-Thanks also to members of our steering group, and to doctors and nurses who provided advice.
+We would like to thank all of the young women who have advised the team on the Contraception Choices website design and content, and people who agreed to be filmed for the videos.
+Thanks also to members of our steering group, and to doctors and nurses who provided expert advice.

 The website development was funded by the National Institute for Health Research (NIHR) Health Technology Assessment Programme.
 This website is based on independent research funded by the NIHR.
 The views expressed are those of the authors and not necessarily those of the NHS, the NIHR, or the Department of Health.

 For more information, please contact the project leaders

 Dr Julia Bailey email@example.com

 To find a health service (in England), please go to NHS Service Finder

 Software coding and web design was done by Moore-Wilson